Amir Locke's cousin arrested in probe that led to fatal raid

 MINNEAPOLIS (AP) — Authorities arrested Amir Locke’s 17-year-old cousin in connection with the homicide investigation that led police to the Minneapolis apartment where a SWAT team officer fatally shot Locke while conducting a search warrant, police said Tuesday.

-The teen was arrested Monday afternoon in the southeastern Minnesota city of Winona, the St. Paul Police Department said Tuesday on Twitter.
-He was booked into the juvenile detention center on suspicion of second-degree murder in the Jan.
-10 killing of Otis Elder and was expected to be charged Tuesday.
+Mekhi Camden Speed was charged Tuesday with two counts of second-degree murder in the Jan.
+10 killing of Otis Elder and was expected to make his initial court appearance in juvenile court.
+Prosecutors have filed a motion to have Speed tried as an adult, which would be up to a judge.
+Under Minnesota law, it’s presumed a child will face trial as an adult if they are 16 or older and the alleged crime would result in a prison sentence or was a felony involving a firearm.

+It was not immediately clear if Speed had an attorney.
+His mother did not immediately reply to a message sent over social media, and a message left at a phone number believed to be hers was not returned.

-The death of Locke, who was Black, angered his family and activists, who questioned the initial police account of the shooting.
-Hundreds of people turned out for a rally Saturday in downtown Minneapolis and students in area high schools were planning a walkout Tuesday.
-It has also prompted an immediate reexamination of no-knock arrest warrants, with Minneapolis Mayor Jacob Frey last week announcing a moratorium while the city brings in outside experts to study its policy, and some state lawmakers plan to push for a statewide ban.
+Locke’s death has sparked protests, with hundreds of people turning out for a rally Saturday in downtown Minneapolis and students in area high schools planning a walkout Tuesday, and an immediate reexamination of no-knock arrest warrants.
+Minneapolis Mayor Jacob Frey last week announced a moratorium on such warrants while the city brings in outside experts to study its policy.
+Some state lawmakers are pushing for a statewide ban except in rare circumstances.

-St. Paul police had obtained search warrants as part of the investigation into Elder’s death, including a warrant for the downtown Minneapolis apartment where Locke had been staying.
+St. Paul police had obtained search warrants as part of their investigation into Elder’s death, including a warrant for the downtown Minneapolis apartment where Locke’s family said he had been staying.
 Minneapolis Interim Police Chief Amelia Huffman has said her department had both warrants that would have required authorities to knock and not knock.
 Huffman has said that Locke was not named in the search warrants.

-The city also included a still from the video showing Locke holding the gun, his trigger finger along the side of the barrel.
+The city also released a still image from the video showing Locke holding the gun, his trigger finger along the side of the barrel.

-Minneapolis police have said that Locke was shot after he pointed his gun in the direction of officers.
+Minneapolis police have said that Locke was shot after he pointed his gun in the direction of officers, but Locke’s family has questioned that.

+Attorneys for Locke’s family, including Ben Crump, noted in a statement that Speed “was not present in Unit 701, where the no-knock warrant and Amir were both executed.”
+The attorneys said Locke “is now the latest statistic and victim of the dangerous and intrusive no-knock warrant techniques that must be banned.”

-Court documents filed Tuesday seeking to charge Locke’s cousin as an adult say police used surveillance videos to connect him to Elder’s shooting after a witness told police that a silver Mercedes-Benz had fled the scene.
-The documents said video showed the Mercedes parked near Elder’s vehicle, with two males getting out and approaching — one entering the passenge side and the other standing outside the driver’s door.
+A charging document filed Tuesday against Speed says police used surveillance videos to connect him to Elder’s shooting after a witness told police that a silver Mercedes-Benz had fled the scene.
+The document said video showed the Mercedes parked near Elder’s vehicle, with two males getting out and approaching — one entering the passenger side and the other standing outside the driver’s door.

-“This male stepped back and a loud gunshot was heard,” the documents say.
+“This male stepped back and a loud gunshot was heard,” the document says.

+Surveillance video allowed police to track the Mercedes, which had been stolen, to the Bolero Flats apartment building, where three males — including two who were believed to be at the scene of Elder’s shooting — were seen getting out.
+Speed was identified as being on the video.

 St. Paul police said the warrants that led to the search of the downtown Minneapolis apartment will likely be unsealed after charges are filed.

-Note: This story has been corrected to fix a typo in Mekhi Speed’s first name.